ultral/ultral.github.io/about.md

+# About Lev Goncharov

+* **In real life**: cyclist, camper, engineer & coffee person.
+* **At work**: Innovative Senior DevOps Engineer with broad knowledge and understanding of modern technologies, 11+ years of experience in designing, automating and implementing IaC approaches.
+I believe that infrastructure is a code & we must use the same philosophy for infrastructure as for software development.

-# Social activity, trainings, courses, awards
+## Social activity, trainings, courses, awards

-## 2020
+### 2020

 * Recorded [nsfw.co.in/03](http://nsfw.co.in/episodes/01.html) podcast.
 [Ansible good ot not](https://music.yandex.ru/album/10318378/track/65562747).
 * Made speech at [T@Home](https://www.t-systems.com/).
 [Time management in real life](life/time-management-irl-en.md).